ParkenDD/park-api-v3/scripts/README.md

 - the source uid which should be registered as user at `config.yaml` and should have a representation at ParkAPI-sources
 - the path to the file to push

-Afterward, the password will be asked in a secure way, then the upload progress begins.

 ### curl equivalent